petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/object-action-yaml-configuration-reference.md

 In this example, `easy-object-action-1` only appears as an option when [defining actions](../../objects/creating-and-managing-objects/actions.md) for the `C_EasyObject` and `User` objects.

-To restrict access by company, add the `dxp.lxc.liferay.com.virtualInstanceId` property with the desired company's virtual instance ID:
+To restrict access by instance, add the `dxp.lxc.liferay.com.virtualInstanceId` property with the desired virtual instance's ID:

 ```yaml
 easy-object-action-1: